 It is difficult to assess in advance if change sets will let you ship your work or not.

-Something had to be done to shed some light on the change sets feature gap.
-So, today, I'm launching a crowdsourced initiative to list all of the change set limits.
+Something had to be done.
+So, today, I'm launching a crowdsourced initiative to track all these manual deployment tasks required with change sets.

-Following on the traces of Meighan Brodkey and Doug Ayers with their Features You Need to Contact Salesforce to Activate, I thought that getting the community to build a similar list for the change set limits would have the following benefits:
+Following on the traces of Meighan Brodkey and Doug Ayers with their Features You Need to Contact Salesforce to Activate, I thought that getting the community to build a similar list of manual tasks required with change set would have the following benefits:

-- Become a checklist for the Salesforce DX product team.
+- Become a to-do-list for the product team.

-You can add your own comments directly on the Google Sheet.
+- Add your comments directly on the Quip Spreadsheet.

-This should address the points 1 to 6 of the list of issues.
-For point 7, As far as the UI is concerned, I wouldn't wait on Salesforce.
-Sadly, there's way too much work to expect a quick fix.
+As far as the UI is concerned, there's way too much work to expect a quick fix.

 @CherFeldman whoever built change sets never had to use them.— Keir Bowden (@bob_buzzard) December 9, 2016

-I'd love to see Salesforce improving the Change Sets UI as soon as possible but I guess that DX is going to swallow all the specialised resources...
+I'd love to see Salesforce improving the change sets UI as soon as possible but I guess that Salesforce DX is going to swallow all the specialised resources for a little while...

 - Unsupported Metadata Types